WebAhead/master-reference/coursebook/week-1/codereviewintro.md

 ### 1. Locate the GitHub repository you are planning to review :mag:

++ mentors will be responsible every morning to assign teams to code review
 ----

 ### 2. Overview of Files in the repo :file_folder: